Canadian Queen Elizabeth II Diamond Jubilee Scholarship Program

 What do students do?

-- Students meet in the Fall semester to complete the Leadership Development Program.
-Alumni are invited to attend knowledge sharing seminars in future Fall terms.
+- Students meet in the Winter and Fall semester to complete the Leadership Development Program.

-- Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete internships in the Winter or Summer semesters (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.
+- Interns are paired with CTC-QES Internship Partner Organizations in Commonwealth countries to complete Summer internships (minimum 90 days overseas) that focus on innovative and promising approaches to address key challenges to health, well-being and equity.

 - All students are involved in the Innovation Learning Network throughout the program.